← BACK TO PROJECTS

 How might our app fit into this landscape?

 To deepen our understanding, we analyzed five direct competitors whose apps explicitly focus on habit-building activities.
-We examined common features across these platforms, capturing screenshots to see how tasks are tracked and managed.

 After completing the landscape analysis, we were left unsure whether or not a habit-tracking-oriented app would be the best way to promote stronger and more meaningful relationships.